RetroDECK/ES-DE/USERGUIDE.md

 ### Scraping process

 The process of scraping games is basically identical between the single-game scraper and the multi-scraper.
 You're presented with the returned scraper results, and you're able to refine the search if the scraper could not find your game.
 Sometimes small changes like adding or removing a colon or a minus sign can yield better results.
-Note that the searching is handled entirely by the scraper service, ES just presents the results returned from the service.
+Note that the searching is handled entirely by the scraper service, ES-DE just presents the results returned from the service.

-By default, ES will search using the metadata name of the game.
+By default, ES-DE will search using the metadata name of the game.
 If no name has been defined via scraping or manually using the metadata editor, this name will correspond to the physical file name minus all text inside either normal brackets '()' or square brackets '[]'.
 So for example the physical filename 'Mygame (U) [v2].zip' will be stripped to simply 'Mygame' when performing the scraping.

 The behavior of using the metadata name rather than the file name can be changed using the setting _Search using metadata name_ as described [below](USERGUIDE.md#other-settings).

 Note that there is  an exception to this behavior for arcade games (MAME and Neo Geo).
 For ScreenScraper the short MAME names are used by default as this scraper service fully supports that.
-For TheGamesDB the short names are instead expanded to the full games names using a lookup in the MAME name database supplied with the ES installation.
+For TheGamesDB the short names are instead expanded to the full games names using a lookup in the MAME name database supplied with the ES-DE installation.
 It's possible to override this automatic behavior by using the _Refine Search_ button in the scraper GUI if the search did not yield any results, or if the wrong game was returned.
 In general though, searching for arcade games is very reliable assuming the physical game files follow the MAME name standard.

-Apart from this, hopefully the scraping process should be self-explanatory once you try it in ES.
+Apart from this, hopefully the scraping process should be self-explanatory once you try it in ES-DE.

 ### Manually copying game media files

-If you already have a library of game media (images and videos) you can manually copy it into ES.
+If you already have a library of game media (images and videos) you can manually copy it into ES-DE.

 The default directory is ~/.emulationstation/downloaded_media/\<game system\>/\<media type\>/